The Hiding Place

-She states that girls now are wearing their skirts knee-length and hers was still 3 inches from her ankles.
-As I read that, I’m thinking she is a teenager who may be “coming into her own” type of situation.
+She states that girls now are wearing their skirts knee-length, and hers was still 3 inches from her ankles.
+As I read that, I think she is a teenager who may be “coming into her own” type of situation.

 Then, I laughed out loud.
-She stated to herself that she wasn’t getting any younger and that the new dress made her look more critically of herself.
+Corrie stated that she wasn’t getting any younger and that the new dress made her look more critically of herself.
 She was 45 years old, unmarried, with a waistline that had long since vanished.

 Then It Moves On

-It talks about her life, her family, and her love for Karel.
-The agonizing disappointment when she realized that her life would not look like what she wanted it to look like.
+It talks about her life, family, and love for Karel.
+The severe disappointment was when she realized that her life would not look as she wanted it to in her mind.
 Yet, she was content living and loving her family well.

-She was not “university” educated but she was educated in her own right.
+She was not “university” educated, but she was competent in her own right.
 Her father’s deep love for her mother and his children was inspiring.
-How he was so consistent with spreading the love of Christ to first his family, then others was something that struck my heart.
+How he was so consistent with spreading the love of Christ to first his family, then others, was something that struck my heart.

 He saw the good in all people.
 There were no differences.
-Just a plethora of humans all created in the image of Christ.
+Just a plethora of humans, all created in the image of Christ.
 Oh, how I wish I could be that way.
-I’m not one to really see a difference and I’m drawn to people with harsh lives or some sort of disability.
+I’m not one to see a difference.
+Those people who are different, I want to get to know.
 Those “less than” people catch my eye.
 I want them to know they are seen, accepted, and loved.

 Yet faith, hope, love, and forgiveness were not far from the minds of the ten Boom family.
-How they orchestrated what they did and the people they saved is awe-inspiring to me.
+It is awe-inspiring how they orchestrated what they did and the people they saved.

 Quotes I Marked